What the Best Books for Kids Have in Common

 “Not only do readers have to comprehend the pictures, but they also have to digest the text at the same time, and this is a higher-level skill,” says Foley.

 Shop relatable books your child will love below!
-You can find all books and activities at The Scholastic Store.
+You can find all these books and much more at The Scholastic Store.

 Raise a Reader Blog